 America in the Cold War

 The United States spent almost half of the twentieth century engaged in a hostile confrontation with the Soviet Union.
 This course will explore the origins of the Cold War from its development in 1945 to the collapse of the Soviet Union in 1991.
 It will study the economic and ideological conflicts between the two countries, as well as explaining the effects of the Cold War on U.S. domestic politics and culture.
-Offered Alternate Years.
+Offered Annually.

 HIS 326 Cr.3